dummassdenzel/Clairvoyance/api/README.md

 ```

 #### `PUT /widgets/{id}`
-Update a specific widget by ID
+Update a specific widget by ID (user must have access to the widget's dashboard)

 **Request:**
 ```json